Why you shouldn’t study public relations at university

 Embarking as a school-leaver on a full-time public relations degree course is not the only option.
 Here are some others:

-- Study a broader degree including some element of public relations (eg marketing, business, communication or media studies)
+- Study a broader degree including some element of public relations and communication (eg marketing, business, communication or media studies)

 - Study part-time as a mature student

 - Study public relations as a Master’s student (courses are usually 12-18 months long)